The complex heavy-quark potential with the Gribov-Zwanziger action: Heavy quark-antiquark potential

-where $b_0= \frac{1}{m_Q \alpha_s}$ is the Bohr radius of the heavy quarkonium system and $m_Q$ is the mass of the heavy quark and antiquark.
+Here we have used the Coulombic wave function for the ground state of hydrogen like atom which is given by $\psi(r)= \frac{1}{\sqrt{\pi b_0^3}}\,e^{-r/b_0},$ where $b_0= \frac{1}{m_Q \alpha_s}$ is the Bohr radius of the heavy quarkonium system and $m_Q$ is the mass of the heavy quark and antiquark.
 We determine the decay width by substituting the imaginary part of the potential for a given temperature.
 We evaluate the decay width of the following quarkonia states, $J/\psi$ (the ground state of charmonium, $c\bar c$ ) and $\Upsilon$ (bottomonium, $b\bar b$).

 Fig.~\ref{fig_decay} displays the variation of decay width with temperature $T$.
 In this calculation, we have taken the masses of charmonium $(m_c)$ and bottomonium $(m_b)$ as $m_c=1.275$ GeV and $m_b=4.66$ GeV, respectively.
 The decay width for the charm (left panel) and the bottom (right panel) are shown.
-As the magnitude of the imaginary part of the potential in Gribov is larger than pure thermal medium, we are getting larger decay width for the case of Gribov plasma.
+As the magnitude of the imaginary part of the potential in Gribov is larger than usual HTL case, we are getting larger decay width for the case of Gribov plasma.
 For both the bottom and charm, the decay width is increased in the case of Gribov plasma.
 The thermal width for $\Upsilon$ is lesser than the $J/\Psi$, as the bottomonium states are smaller in size with larger masses than the charmonium states.
-But the difference is marginal as we have mainly considered perturbative regions at the high temperature.